Soloviova Liudmyla / Shutterstock.com

 Edward Fielding / Shutterstock.com

-This byway winds through Massachusetts, New Hampshire and Vermont for nearly 500 miles as it hugs the banks of New England’s longest river, which goes all the way up to the Canadian border.
+This byway winds through Massachusetts, New Hampshire and Vermont for some 400 miles as it hugs the banks of New England’s longest river.

 The byway’s website cites “its vivid history, its deeply rooted farming heritage, its cultural vigor, the call of the railroad, [and] an array of recreational adventures, all in a natural setting …”

-Quirky museums include the American Precision Museum, which boasts the largest collection of historically significant machine tools in the U.S. The surroundings include the Cornish-Windsor bridge (pictured), which spans the Connecticut River to connect Cornish, New Hampshire, and Windsor, Vermont.
-At 449.5 feet, it’s among the longest covered bridges in the U.S.
+Quirky museums along the way include the American Precision Museum, which boasts the largest collection of historically significant machine tools in the U.S. The surroundings include covered bridges.
+(The Cornish-Windsor bridge is pictured.)

 Lucky-photographer / Shutterstock.com

-This 518-mile byway follows Lake Ontario and Lake Erie as well as the locks, canals and channels of the St. Lawrence Seaway in New York and the northwest corner of Pennsylvania.
-Its western terminus is the Ohio/Pennsylvania border.
+This 518-mile byway in New York and Pennsylvania follows the shores of two of the Great Lakes, Lake Ontario and Lake Erie, as well as the locks, canals and channels of the Saint Lawrence Seaway.

-Sites include 1,000 islands, 29 lighthouses and a plethora of state parks — including Niagara Falls State Park (pictured).
+Sites include 1,000 islands, 29 lighthouses and Niagara Falls State Park (pictured).

 Trevor LaClair / Shutterstock.com

-This byway follows the shores of Lake Superior, the nation’s largest freshwater lake.
-It starts in the city of Duluth and stretches northward for about 150 miles.
+This byway follows the shorelines of Lake Superior, the world’s largest freshwater lake, for around 150 miles.

 The scenery includes cliffs, beaches, waterfalls, lighthouses, the Sawtooth Mountains and thousands of acres of forest.
-Sights include eight state parks and Superior National Forest (pictured).
-Activities include hiking, backpacking and trail-running on the Superior Hiking Trail, a footpath that stretches more than 300 miles from the Duluth area to the Canadian border.
+Possible stops include eight state parks and Superior National Forest (pictured).

 Do you have a favorite road-trip roadway?
 Tell us about it below or over on our Facebook page.